 Anxiety is not only difficult for the person suffering but also for their friends, family and colleagues.
 It can be difficult to know what to say or do, as well as frustrating if you do not truly understand their condition.

-Here are some of the things to avoid saying to someone with severe anxiety:
+Things to avoid saying to someone with anxiety:

 - Pull yourself together